Why play chess?

 If you're thinking of taking up chess along with your children, you might like to know that playing chess can help to prevent or delay the onset conditions like Alzheimer’s and dementia in later life.
 In one especially striking study, playing games like chess reduced the risk of Alzheimer's by 75% , more than playing a musical instrument (64%) and much more than doing crossword puzzles (38%).

-During the cold winter months (or the summer COVID months) when everyone is looking for something to do, what better way to pass time together as a family than by playing a game you can enjoy together?
+During the cold winter months when everyone is looking for something to do, what better way to pass time together as a family than by playing a game you can enjoy together?

 Playing Chess as a Tool in Learning in the New York Times